 How to create a customer satisfaction survey for your site

-- Once you start receiving responses, you can download them using the Download responses button on the widget
+Once you start receiving responses, you can download them using the Download data button on the widget.

 Based on your goals, you can choose to include single-answer multiple choice questions, open-ended questions, and a few other field types: